gaebar/vietgram-1/README.md

 With heroku, automatically deploys when new code is pushed to `master`

+# Interesting code snippets

 ## Node.js
 The models and controllers are separated into 3 categories: chats, gems and users.
-With varying usages of the RESTful routes, since gems would require all the routes while chats and users require less.

-Router keeps all the routes of the Backend in one place and so easier to manage.
+There are many RESTful routes, since gems would require all the CRUD routes while chats and users require less.
+The Router class keeps all the routes of the Backend in one place and so easier to manage.

 ```javascript
 // gems route